The 2020 guide on brand archetypes and how to use them in your brand’s favor (with examples)

 Examples of Explorer brands or Explorer brand commercials

 The Body Shop, a cosmetics brand, embraces this brand archetype.
-They bring all the nature’s ingredients in the bottle at your home and you can explore the world right away.
+They bring all the nature’s ingredients in the bottle to your home and you can explore the world right away.

 Watch this ad: “we unearth nature’s ingredients” together with a woman who is teleported from her bathroom into the wilderness after putting lotion on showcases the Explorer brand archetype.